- Brave the world-class rapids of Río Pacuare

 This morning you'll transfer to the western Nicoya Peninsula and ultimately to the small fishing village of Santa Teresa.
 Renowned for its excellent surf, beautiful stretches of sand, and laid-back atmosphere, Santa Teresa officially kicks off the beach-holiday portion of your itinerary.
 After checking in to your luxury hotel, the rest of the day is yours to surf or explore or both.

 One idea for the afternoon is a visit to Playa Tambor, which is set on Bahía Ballena (Whale Bay).
 It's known for its postcard beaches and abundant marine life (you might just spot a leatherback turtle or two frolicking offshore).
 Or, rent a kayak or paddleboard at the nearby fishing village of Pochote and paddle through the mangroves.
 It's a great birding site—you'll spot egrets, herons, and ibises.
+For more ideas, see the best things to do on the Nicoya Peninsula.

 At the end of the day kick back in a local restaurant or beach bar and enjoy a potent tropical cocktail or fruit juice as a sundowner.